 Here’s how:

-- Transfer the dough balls to the container, one layer at a time, adding a sheet of wax or parchment paper in between each layer.
+- Line a freezer-safe container with a tight fitting lid with wax or parchment paper, then set the dough balls inside the container one layer at a time, adding a sheet of wax or parchment paper in between each layer.

 Tips for Success